NTURacingTeam/docker/README.md

 where `IMAGE_FILE` is the dockerfile name in directory `Dockerfile` and `REPLACE_OPTION`(y/n) for controlling whether to change the tag of an image with same name to older vison.

-### What image to build
+#### Choosing which image to build

+The following are provided images:
+- fun_time_with_arthur: image with ros and machine learning libraries
+- ros_host: image with ros for desktop use
+- ros_matlab: image with ros and matlabfor desktop use
+- ros_rpi: image with ros for use on raspberry pi

-There are currently two images, for more information, please refer to `` in latter section.
+For more information, please refer to `Image environment` in latter section.

-### Create a container

-This script supports custom naming of your containers.

-There will be other option prompts for you to chooes when installing, please choose accroding to youur needs.
-> Note: In order to connect to the container by interent, port `8080` with host ip `127.0.1.1` is designated for the container, so you can only run a container at a time that was created by `staert_docker.sh` script.

-### Entering the container
+### start_container.sh

-While the `build_image.sh` script is specificly designed for building a container with features listed above, the `start_container.sh` script provided universal `create`/`run`/`shell`/`stop` utilities, so it may also used for controlling other containers that were not built by `build_image.sh` script.
+This script is used for managing a docker container, use this script by

 ```bash=
 ./start_container.sh
 ```

-you will be prompted by different commands to control the containers
+you will be prompted by different commands to manage docker containers:

+#### create

+This command create a container from existing images.

+> Note the host of the container will be the container's name and password in the container for default user `docker` is `docker`.

+> Note: In order to let the container be connectable to the interent, port `8080` with host ip `127.0.1.1` is designated for the container, so you can only run a container at a time that was created by `start_container.sh` script.

+#### run

+This command run a stopped container.

+#### shell

+This command attach to the shell of a container, if the container is not running, the script will run it first.

+#### stop

+This stop a running container.

+#### Using bash arguments

-The script also support bash arguements as a short hand
+The script also support bash arguments as a short hand

 ```bash=
 ./start_container.sh COMMAND CONTAINER_NAME IMAGE_NAME
 ```

-where `COMMAND` can be run/shell/stop for your needs, and `IMAGE_NAME` is for building container with specific image name.
+where `COMMAND` is the command listed above, `CONTAINER_NAME` is the container you want to manage, and `IMAGE_NAME` is for building container with specific image name.
-> Note the password in the container for default user `docker` is `docker`.

 ## Image environment